 1. Sensory tests:

-These tests performed by a quality control person (QC) include a series of several small tests.
+These tests performed by a quality control person (QC) include.
 Sensory evaluation on a product is an important part in any quality checking process.
-The way we perform these test is similar to the way any consumer does on a food product.
+The way we perform these tests is similar to the way any consumer does on a food product.
 Therefore, these tests help us evaluate if the product is acceptable from the outside objective evaluation.

 - Sight test: To see if the finished product is in line with the regulated product specifications, and if the product is pleasing to the eyes, which is essential for retail.